 In 2011, the temple was declared a UNESCO World Heritage Site, as part of the Longobards in Italy: Places of Power (568–774 A.D.).

-The layout of the Capitolium is that of a classic Roman temple with three chambers, with the colonnade on the front and enclosed by walls on the other three sides.
+The layout of the Capitolium is that of a classic Roman temple with three chambers, with the colonnade on the front, enclosed by walls on the other three sides.
 Behind the facade, there are three chambers, each housing an altar dedicated to three deities, today identified as Jupiter, Juno and Minerva.

 The central chamber of the temple also houses an extended lapidarium built in 1830, where numerous Roman stone works are preserved and exhibited, including altars, honorary inscriptions and monument bases.